Pinterest Hidden Image

 🧾 Ingredients Needed

-Here's everything you need to make homemade hazelnut butter from scratch:
+Here's everything you need to make this homemade hazelnut butter recipe from scratch:

 hazelnuts in a bowl next to a pinch bowl of salt and 2 vanilla pods.Pin

-• Sea salt - I love using Maldon flaky salt but sea salt or Himalayan pink salt are good too.
-This helps bring out the toasted flavor of the hazelnuts.
+• Sea Salt: I love using Maldon flaky salt but sea salt or Himalayan pink salt are good too.
+This takes the toasted hazelnut flavor to the next level!

-• Vanilla - You can use either a vanilla pod or vanilla powder here.
+• Vanilla: Compliments the slightly earthy taste of hazelnuts.
+You can use either a vanilla pod or vanilla powder here.
 I do not recommend using vanilla extract or paste as the added liquid will alter the consistency of the nut butter.

 Pin